mgonto/restangular/README.md

 * **You don't have to create one $resource object per request**.
 Each time you want to do a request, you can just do it using the object that was returned by Restangular.
 You don't need to create a new object for this.
 * **You don't have to write or remember ANY URL**.
 With $resource, you need to write the URL Tempalte.
 In here, you don't write any urls.
 You just write the name of the resource you want to fetch and that's it.
 * **Restangular lets you create your own methods**.
 You can create your own methods to run the operation that you want.
 The sky is the limit.
+* **Support for wrapped responses**.
+If your response for a list of element actually returns an object with some property inside which has the list, it's very hard to use $resource.
+Restangular knows that and it makes it easy on you.
+Check out https://github.com/mgonto/restangular#my-response-is-actually-wrapped-with-some-metadata-how-do-i-get-the-data-in-that-case

 Let's see a quick and short example of this features
 ````javascript